 - Set your phone to airplane mode or put it in a different room

-- Work in a quiet space, ideally one to which you have free and frequent access, like your local library
+- Work in a quiet space, like your local library

 - Use the Pomodoro technique, which Jane Harkness explains in this article

 In every writer’s life (and indeed with just about every project), there comes a point where they second-guess their entire endeavor.
 This will no doubt happen to you, too — maybe you’ll notice a major plot hole halfway through, a theme you have no idea how to incorporate, or you'll simply hit a creative wall.

 Fear not: every writer who’s ever completed a book has gotten through this.
 But how can you work through such writerly crises without bashing your head against the wall?

 If you ask us, the best solution is to return to your early notes and original outline.
 Look back to see if there’s anything there that can help you — you may have forgotten about some critical component, or it may help you see things in a new light.
 This trip down memory lane can also help you recall the enthusiasm and clear vision you had at the start of your project, giving you the creative boost you need to power through.

 And if that doesn’t work, you might just need some time away from this particular project; take a break for a day or two, then come back to it with fresh eyes.
 But whatever you do, don’t give up!
 Remember, every writer’s been through this same thing.
 Think of it as your initiation, and refuse to let it break you.